With so many types of leadership styles in nursing, you may find that your personal style embodies more than one!

 Last but not least, visionary leadership centers on motivation and encouragement.
 These forward-thinking leaders spend most of their time focused on the future potential their team can reach.

 Similar to transformational leadership, a visionary leader provides inspiration and guidance to help each team member reach their desired goals.
 A visionary nurse manager helps both employees and patients reach success.
 This style is especially useful in cutting-edge medicine, new facilities and in research settings.

 We’ve broken down the nine most popular and effective nurse leadership styles:

 As you can now see, there are a number of different leadership styles in nursing!

 Determining which type of leader you are (or strive to be) doesn’t mean fitting into any particular one.
-You may find elements of many styles that blend well for you and your team.
+You may find elements of many nursing management styles that blend well for you and your team.

 What type of leadership styles in nursing make the most sense to you?